How to Grow and Care for Lady Slippers Orchid (Paphiopedilum Orchid) Indoors

 Dark-green leaves

 Lady Slippers Orchid dark-green leaves indicate that the orchid is not getting enough light.
 The leaves of a Venus Slippers Orchid that is receiving the correct light should be light-green.
+Move the orchid to a brighter spot where it will receive bright to moderate light away from direct sunlight or instal grow lights if the natural lighting is not adequate.

 Yellowish leaves

 Lady Slippers Orchid yellowish leaves indicate that the orchid is getting too much light.
 The leaves of a Paphiopedilum Orchid that is receiving bright to moderate light should be light-green.
-Move the Orchid to a shadier spot away from direct sunlight.
+Move the orchid to a shadier spot away from direct sunlight.

 Limp and drooping leaves